scottyschup/ruby-curriculum/w1d2/io.md

   * Know how to read in all the lines from a file.
   * Know how to slurp in a whole file in one go.
 * Know when you have to close a file explicitly.
+* Know how to access arguments given to your script from the command line

 ## Standard IO